 Yoga is shared through classes (currently online), workshops, retreats, and pop-up events in nature.
-Each session embraces many traditional aspects of Hatha Yoga practice including physical postures (Asana), breathing practices (Pranayama), cleansing techniques (Kriyas), and chanting (mantra), woven together with a lightness and humour.
+Most sessions will embrace traditional aspects of Hatha Yoga practice including physical postures (Asana), breathing practices (Pranayama), cleansing techniques (Kriyas), and chanting (mantra), woven together with lightness and humour.

 All are welcome, including those with no previous experience.
 It is recommended to wear comfortable clothing you can easily move in.

 Flexibility and Yoga: So many people would like to try Yoga, but believe that they might not be flexible enough and feel too shy or embarrassed to try.
 Does this sounds familiar?